Forms Rendering

 method is called.

-If we don't set a custom renderer, the default renderer Nette\Forms\Rendering\DefaultFormRenderer will be used.
-This will render the form elements as an HTML table.
+If we do not set a custom renderer, the default renderer Nette\Forms\Rendering\DefaultFormRenderer will be used.
+This renders the form controls into an HTML table.
 The output looks like this:

 <table>